What Makes Us Special

 Favorable learning environment— Abeno Harukas Satellite Campus

 The satellite campus is located on the 23rd floor in Abeno Harukas, the tallest building in Japan, which stands at 300 meters.
-From here you can enjoy a panoramic view of Osaka.
+From here visitors can enjoy a panoramic view of Osaka.
 As with the Career Center at the university’s campus in Habikino, any IBU student can visit here to receive advice.

 This office is also available for graduates of the university.
 They visit here to share information and enjoy interactions.
 With extension classes and lectures held for the public, this brightly sunlit, glass-paned satellite campus is always bustling.